Python Basics 0#

 Comparison Operators#

 Now that we have a way to store integers, floats, strings, and boolean values in variables, we can use a comparison operator to help make decisions based on those values.
-We used the comparison operator == in Python Basics 1.
-This operator asks whether two expressionsare equal to each other.
+We use the comparison operator ==

 There are additional comparison operators that can help us with flow control statements.